-In spite of the country delivering the result he and his fellow Brexiteers had spun so many lies to achieve, Boris’s expression was that of a man who’d dared to fart in a library while wearing headphones.
-Shrinking into himself ever so slightly, with a hint of shame in his eyes, unsure of how loud the offending guff actually was, or whether the bookworms at the epicentre of his flatulence had rumbled him as the foul perpetrator, he looked like a man hoping to get away with it.
+Despite the country delivering the result that he and his fellow Brexiteers had spun so many lies to achieve, Boris’s expression was that of a man who’d dared to fart in a library while wearing headphones.
+Shrinking into himself ever so slightly with a hint of shame in his eyes, unsure of how loud the offending guff was or whether the bookworms at the epicentre of his flatulence had rumbled him as the foul perpetrator, he looked like a man hoping to get away with it.

 Admittedly it can’t have been easy giving a speech while the Nosferatu-like shadow of Michael Gove lurked behind him on stage.
-But Gove didn’t exactly look overjoyed to have won either.
-To the contrary, he carried the slightly haunted expression of someone who’d just spent 12hrs trapped in a lift with…well, Michael Gove.
+But Gove didn’t exactly look thrilled to have won either.
+He carried the slightly haunted expression of someone who’d just spent 12hrs trapped in a lift with…well, Michael Gove.
 (Although, when your campaign’s cheerleading section includes the likes of Donald Trump and Marine Le Pen, there’s very little reason to look chirpy.)
-They were the men who’d snatched a stunning victory from the jaws of anticipated defeat but still ended up being bloodily devoured like Quint in the final scenes of Jaws.
-Brexit!
-Brexit!
-Breaarrrrggghhhhhh!

-In the aftermath of the referendum result there have been several depressing news reports featuring vox pops with Leave voters who believed that they were voting for an end to immigration, as if we’d all wake up on Friday morning to find the blackened impressions of anyone non-British, or not British enough, burned onto the pavements like nuclear blast shadows.
+In the aftermath of the referendum result, there have been several depressing news reports featuring vox pops with Leave voters who believed that they were voting for an end to immigration, as if we’d all wake up on Friday morning to find the silhouettes of anyone non-British, or not British enough, burned onto pavements like nuclear blast shadows.
 Gone.
 “It’s all about immigration.
 It’s to stop the Muslims from coming into this country – simple as that.
-It’s to stop immigration,” said one sexegenarian voter from Barnsley, where 70% of the population voted to leave the European Union.
+It’s to stop immigration,” said one voter from Barnsley, where 70% of the population voted to leave the European Union.

 Another Leave voter, Wayne from Leeds, told BBC News that he wanted to “close the barrier” and was keen for the migrants to “go back to where they’ve come from”.
-In the same report we also met a “proud fascist” called Lee.
-Describing himself as a “nationalist” (placing his hand on his heart) and “for this country”, the reporter gently lifted the sleeve of his t-shirt to reveal a swastika tattoo on his right arm.
+In the same report, we also met a “proud fascist” called Lee.
+Describing himself as a “nationalist” and “for this country” (while placing his hand on his heart), the reporter gently lifted the sleeve of his t-shirt to reveal a swastika tattoo on his right arm.
 He asserted that the referendum was about “taking our country back” (almost echoing the Leave campaign’s mantra of “take back control”) and claimed that the referendum result had given him a sense of relief.
 “But it’s not racism,” no siree bob – “they’re just coming across [to this country] too much,” he said reassuringly.

-These barefaced racists and xenophobes are in no way representative of everyone who put a cross in the Leave box at the polling booth, but the focus on the worst elements of Vote Leave’s supporter base paints this ‘winning side’ in a truly ugly light.
+These barefaced racists and xenophobes are in no way representative of everyone who put a cross in the Leave box at the polling booth, but the focus on the worst elements of Vote Leave’s base paints this ‘winning side’ in a truly ugly light.
 Equally as disturbing, particularly regarding the interview with Lee, our passionate fascist from Leeds, is that his views were aired on a national news programme but went completely unchallenged.
-It was like watching a racist version of a That’s Life vox pop feature, which is truly astounding when you think that, only a couple of weeks ago, a far-right assassin (Thomas Mair, or “death to traitors, freedom for Britain” as he gave his name in court) murdered Jo Cox in broad daylight for her pro-Remain political views and passionate defence of immigration.
+Truly astounding when you think that, only a couple of weeks ago, a far-right assassin (Thomas Mair, or “death to traitors, freedom for Britain” as he gave his name in court) murdered Jo Cox in broad daylight for her pro-Remain political views and passionate defence of immigration.

-Of course, like any excessive reporting on a single subject (remember a few years ago when the media went through a phase of reporting every single knife murder in the country, to the point where it felt like we might have to tranquillize the last two surviving teenagers and raise them in captivity to ensure that their generation wasn’t completely wiped out) it can create a real fear that the world is going up in flames.
-But it’s genuinely worrying that a sizeable faction of Leave voters seem to think that the referendum has given them a mandate to harass, threaten and seek the expulsion of anyone whose face doesn’t quite fit.
+It’s genuinely worrying that some Leave voters seem to think that they now have a post-referendum licence to harass, threaten and seek the expulsion of anyone whose face doesn’t quite fit.
 Of course, it was the Leave campaign that worked tirelessly to heighten the existing fear and anger over the issue of immigration.
 They didn’t so much poke a hornet’s nest as smash it like a piñata, before running away at full pelt.

 Are these racist scumbags the people who are now going to make my country ‘great’ again?
 What exactly will that country look like?
 And what will it take to get there?
-More prime time re-runs of Mind your Language and The Comedians?
+Prime time re-runs of Mind your Language and Love Thy Neighbour?
 A return to Empire?
-To create a bleak, isolated and unwelcoming little country, bereft of diversity and opportunity, which naturally repels visitors?
+The creation of a bleak, isolated and unwelcoming little country, bereft of diversity and opportunity, that naturally repels visitors?
 White dog shit back on the streets of Britain like the good old days?
 (I hear Donald Tusk is currently sitting on a mountainous stockpile of chalky, white dog turds seized from the streets of Britain after the Maastricht Treaty was signed in ’92.
 It’s the EU’s version of the Elgin Marbles, only with more ossified shit.)